Skip to content

 void internal_helper();

-If we use dlopen to manually load a library, we can specify the RTLD_LOCAL flag (which is the default value).
-This prevents the loaded library's symbols from entering the global symbol table, thereby avoiding affecting other libraries.
+If using dlopen to manually load a library, you can specify the RTLD_LOCAL flag (this is the default).
+This causes the loaded library's symbols not to enter the global symbol table, thereby avoiding affecting other libraries.

 A Few Classic Examples

-Many high-performance services (like Redis and MySQL) link against jemalloc or tcmalloc.
+Many high-performance services (like Redis, MySQL) will link jemalloc or tcmalloc.

-• Phenomenon: These libraries define symbols like malloc, free, and realloc that are identical to those in Glibc.
+• Phenomenon: These libraries define the same malloc, free, realloc symbols as Glibc.

-• Mechanism: Because they are explicitly linked or preloaded, their symbols appear in the global table before Glibc's.
+• Mechanism: Because they are explicitly linked or preloaded, their symbols rank before Glibc in the global table.

-• Result: All memory allocations for the entire process (including other third-party libraries that depend on Glibc) are automatically forwarded to jemalloc.
+• Result: All memory allocations for the entire process (including other third-party libraries depending on Glibc) are automatically forwarded to jemalloc.
 This is a benign, intentional symbol conflict.

-• Scenario: The main program is compiled with GCC 4.8 and depends on libStdOld.so; a plugin is compiled with GCC 9.0 and depends on libStdNew.so.
+• Scenario: The main program is compiled with GCC 4.8 and depends on libStdOld.so; the plugin is compiled with GCC 9.0 and depends on libStdNew.so.

-• Problem: The internal implementations of std::string or std::vector might differ between versions, but their symbol names (Mangled Names) might remain partially compatible or collide.
+• Problem: The internal implementation of std::string or std::vector may differ in different versions, but their symbol names (Mangled Name) may remain consistent through partial compatibility, or conflicts may occur.

-• Consequence: When objects are passed across libraries, because the memory layouts differ but the symbols are the same, the program might exhibit undefined behavior (UB), typically manifesting as inexplicable segfaults.
+• Consequence: When objects are passed across libraries, due to different memory layouts but identical symbols, the program may exhibit Undefined Behavior (UB), usually manifesting as inexplicable Segfaults.

-Linking Does Not Provide Any Kind of Namespace Inheritance (Tip: No Namespace Inheritance)
+Tip: Linking Does Not Provide Any Namespace Inheritance